If you wish to establish a business in the Cayman Islands, you are required to engage a local licensed service provider to incorporate your company.

 - Prepare the following documents (but other documents may be required based on the type of company you are incorporating):

 The fees for incorporation vary depending on the type of company and share capital.
-For a typical resident company with a share capital of less than CI$42,000, the fee is CI$300 and for an exempt company, the minimum fee would be CI$600.
+For a typical resident company, with a share capital of less than CI$42,000, the fee is CI$300 and for an exempt company, the minimum fee would be CI$600.
 Your local service provider will have their own fee list.
 The company is deemed incorporated on the day the incorporation documents and fees are submitted to the Registrar, provided that the incorporation documentation is in good order.
-The processing time is approximately three to four business days, unless submitted on an express basis (an additional fee of CI$400 applies to express processing) in which case, the application will be processed within 24 hours during business days.
+The processing time is approximately five to eight business days, unless submitted on an express basis (an additional fee of CI$400 applies to express processing), in which case the application will be processed within 24 hours during business days.

 Company Registry Fees